seasketch/geoprocessing/website/docs/tutorials/clouddrive.md

 # Cloud Drive Syncing

-## Box Sync
+## Box Drive Sync

-This is useful if you manage your spatial data in Box and collaborators sync it to their local computers.
-This lets you bring your Box Drive folder into your Ubuntu docker container so that you can symlink it to your `data/src` folder and import data in a consistent way across all users.
+The Box Drive software application lets you manage your spatial data in a centralized Box folder, and then collaborators can sync it to their local computers.
+You are then able to access this Box Drive in your Docker container or WSL Geoprocessing distribution using the filesystem bridge.
+Specifically, you can symlink a Box subfolder to your projects `data/src` folder and access your data in a consistent way.

-Note, this could be used with other drive share systems such as Google Drive.
+Note, this could potentially be used with other drive share systems such as Google Drive.

 First, ensure you have Box Drive installed, and you have enabled sync of your data to your local computer.